Dubai court rejects Danish extradition request for financier | Law-Order

 Dubai court rejects Danish extradition request for financier

-An Emirati court ruled on Monday that a British man suspected of masterminding a USD 1.7 billion tax scheme cannot be extradited to Denmark to face charges.The decision in the high-profile case grants the hedge fund trader, Sanjay Shah, a victory against Danish authorities who sought him for his role in one of the countrys largest-ever fraud cases.
+An Emirati court ruled on Monday Sanjay Shah - a British man - suspected of masterminding a USD 1.7 billion tax scheme cannot be extradited to Denmark to face charges.The decision in the high-profile case grants the hedge fund trader, Shah, a victory against Danish authorities who sought him for his role in one of the countrys largest-ever fraud cases.

 - Country: